 - The department has created a video resource to assist with developing and maintaining risk assessments that identify and address hazards relevant to your service.

-You may wish to establish an Emergency Planning Committee at your education and care service.
+- You may wish to establish an Emergency Planning Committee at your service.

-In the case of a sole educator operating a service from their residence or an approved venue, such as Family Day Care, an approved provider, nominated supervisor or coordinator can form part of the committee.
+- In the case of a sole educator operating a service from their residence or an approved venue, (such as FDC), an approved provider, nominated supervisor or coordinator can form part of the committee.

-It is possible, in the event of an emergency, that some of the staff or educators that you have assigned emergency roles (such as fire warden) may be away from your service.
-Therefore, it is important that all staff and educators are familiar with your Emergency Management Plan, so that even new starters know what to do in the event of an emergency.
+- In the event of an emergency, it is possible that some of the staff or educators that you have assigned emergency roles (such as fire warden) may be away from your service.
+Therefore, it is important that all staff and educators, even new starters, are familiar with your EMP so they know what to do in the event of an emergency.

-Communication is a vital element of any emergency response, whether that be a safety exercise or a response to a real incident.
+- Communication is a vital element of any emergency response, whether you are conducting a safety exercise or responding to a real incident.
 You may want to develop a communication plan and rehearse it to test its effectiveness in an emergency.
 When preparing communication plans and procedures, you may consider the department’s sample template to decide what is communicated before, during and after an emergency.

-We recommend that your plan contain two external (off-site) evacuation assembly areas if reasonably practical to do so.
+- We recommend that your plan contain 2 external (off-site) evacuation assembly areas if reasonably practical to do so.
 This is in addition to your internal (on-site) identified assembly area (such as a car park).

-If case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), then having at least one additional off-site assembly point should be strongly considered in your Emergency Management Plan.
+- In case the nature of the incident prevents you from relocating to your primary off-site assembly point (such as heavy winds or a fallen tree), having at least one additional off-site assembly point should be strongly considered in your EMP.

-You may wish to consider having one offsite assembly point close by (such as close-proximity school) and another point further away (perhaps in the opposite direction).
+- You may wish to consider having one offsite assembly point close by (such as a school within close-proximity) and another point further away (perhaps in the opposite direction).

-- You may wish to consult with your local council to ﬁnd out where the pre-determined assembly areas are in the event of a large-scale emergency such as a bushﬁre or other area-wide natural disaster.
-Please visit the Office of Local Government website for to find your local council contact information here.
+- You may wish to consult with your local council to ﬁnd out where the pre-determined assembly areas are in the event of a large-scale emergency, such as a bushﬁre or other area-wide natural disaster.
+Please visit the Office of Local Government website to find your local council contact information.

 - We have developed a suite of resources to assist you rehearse and debrief your emergency and evacuation procedures.

 - Services should have a dedicated fully charged emergency mobile phone.
-If possible, it is recommended to have two: one for incoming and one for outgoing calls.
+If possible, it is recommended to have 2: one for incoming and one for outgoing calls.

-You can access the NSW SES website to determine your local flooding, storm or tsunami risk, as well as receive real time community advice and notifications in your local area.
+- You can access the NSW State Emergency Service (SES) website to determine your local flooding, storm or tsunami risk, as well as receive real time community advice and notifications in your local area.

-- NSW State Emergency Services (SES) have developed a suite of resources and information to assist you:
+- NSW SES has developed a suite of resources and information to assist you:

 The Education and care service site bushfire/grassfire readiness review checklist (DOCX, 83 KB) lists actions and considerations to prepare your service’s buildings, equipment and surrounds for any bushfire or grassfire.
 The actions and considerations relate to fire and safety equipment, vegetation management, emergency communications, evacuation/relocation, site access and surrounds, shelter-in-place, flammable substances/materials, and site rubbish.

 This checklist can be used as part of your service’s annual bushfire and grassfire preparation.
-You can use this checklist to assess the readiness of your service’s buildings, equipment and surrounds, and identify any further required action to be taken.
+To assess the readiness of your service’s buildings, equipment and surrounds, and identify any further required action to be taken.

 Ensuring your service’s buildings, safety and communications equipment, and surrounds are as bushfire and grassfire ready as possible is critical to reducing the consequences of any bushfire or grassfire risk to children and staff.

-Disclaimer: the Bushfire and Grassfire Readiness checklist resource is for reference and should be used as an aid to develop and supplement your education and care service’s existing Emergency plan and procedures.
+Disclaimer: The Education and care service set bushfire/grassfire readiness review checklist is for reference and should be used as an aid to develop and supplement your education and care service’s existing emergency plan and procedures.
 For additional information on bushfire and grassfire readiness, contact your local RFS Fire Control Centre.

 - The Crash Card can be used as a reference tool for displaying the procedures to be used by staff at your service when responding to emergencies.
-It is not designed to be a replacement of your service’s detailed emergency plans and procedures, but a quick-reference tool that can be displayed prominently next to your exits as way to help support the staff at your service enact the appropriate emergency procedure.
+It is not designed to be a replacement of your service’s detailed emergency plans and procedures.
+Rather, it is a quick-reference tool that can be displayed prominently next to your exits as way to help support the staff at your service enact the appropriate emergency procedure.

 - You should ensure that the school has an up-to-date copy of your service’s EMP.
-Services located within school grounds should remain in contact with school Principals and follow their advice.
+Services located within school grounds should remain in contact with school principals and follow their advice.

 - Services co-located on school grounds should be included in the school’s EMP and have representatives on the school’s emergency planning committee.
-We encourage services to contact their collocated school for more information.
+We encourage services to contact their co-located school for more information.

-- It is important that your risk assessments are undertaken carefully, as the risks attached to an OSHC program, for example, may differ from that of a school (I.e. reduced staff on site or access to facilities if an emergency occurs after 5:30pm).
+- It is important that your risk assessments are undertaken carefully, as the risks attached to an OSHC program, for example, may differ from that of a school.
+For example, there may be reduced staff on site or access to facilities if an emergency occurs after 5:30 pm.

-Your Emergency Management Plan (EMP) should be shared with your service’s staff to ensure they are aware of their roles and responsibilities in the event of an emergency (e.g. first aid and communications).
+- Share your EMP with your staff to ensure they are aware of their roles and responsibilities in the event of an emergency, for example first aid and communications.

-If you choose to engage one of these services, ensure that they are aware of your requirements under the National Law and Regulations.
+- If you choose to engage a third party, ensure that they are aware of your requirements under the National Law and Regulations.

 Note: to ensure adherence to the provisions of the Privacy Act 1988 (Cth), make sure you remove any information of a private or confidential nature, such as ‘Staff and Children with Additional Needs’ and the ‘Parent/Family Contact information’ sections of your EMP, prior to sharing copies to non-staff members or organisations outside of your service.

-If your service has determined that there is considerable risk to the safety of children or staff due to the threat of a potential emergency such as bushfires or floods, or poor air quality as a result of bushfires, it may be that the best course of action is to choose to not operate that day.
+- If your service has determined that there is considerable risk to the safety of children or staff due to the threat of a potential emergency – such as bushfires or floods, or poor air quality as a result of bushfires – it may be that the best course of action is to choose to not operate that day.
 The triggers that may determine whether or not you temporarily cease operations should be considered in your emergency plan and procedures.
-Emergency services (police, RFS and SES) can instruct your service in certain circumstances, and may direct services to close when the risk cannot be appropriately managed.
+Emergency services, including the police, RFS and SES can instruct your service in certain circumstances, and may direct services to close when the risk cannot be appropriately managed.
 You should always follow the instructions of emergency services.

-If your service is in an at-risk area and plans to remain open, contact your local emergency authorities and advise that you will be operational and will have children on-site.
-Read a list of NSW emergency contact details.
+- If your service is in an at-risk area and plans to remain open, contact your local emergency authorities and advise that you will be operational and will have children on-site.
+Refer to our list of relevant authorities in NSW and Australia.

 - Families and staff should be encouraged to avoid travel if possible.
 Vehicles are among the most dangerous places to be in bushﬁres, and severe weather events, such as flash flooding, may result in major road closures.
 Contact your local council or visit livetraffic.com.au for more information on major and local road closures in your area.

-Keep in close contact with staff and families as required utilising social media and SMS.
+- Keep in close contact with staff and families as required utilising social media and SMS.
 You may wish to use the department’s sample communications plan develop a plan specific to your service.

-If your service is located in this area you must include flood risk in your emergency management plan.
+If your service is located in this area, you must include flood risk in your EMP.
 The NSW SES has developed guides, videos and resources to assist your service: